 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 Wash and peel the potatoes and cut into quarters.
-Put them in a bowl under running water for 5 minutes to wash the starch off.
+Put them in a bowl under running water to wash the starch off.

 Cover the potatoes with water in a large saucepan then add the garlic and rosemary, if using, and bring to the boil.
 Cook for about 25-30 minutes or until the potatoes are very soft and almost breaking apart.
 Drain carefully and leave to cool in the colander.